 - Do not open the engine hood when the engine is running. - Do not use the machine without engine hood and do not start the engine when the hood is open, unless this is expressly prescribed for certain maintenance operations. - When carrying out an inspection or maintenance operation inside the engine hood, always engage the hood in the safety coupling in order to keep it open. - Non-compliance with these rules may result in serious accidents.

 OPENING THE HOOD

-After releasing the lock, press the push button (1) and lift the engine hood (2); fix it in this position with the tie rod (3), making sure that it is engaged in the appropriate seat.
+After releasing the lock, press the push button (1) and raise the engine hood (2) until engaging it in the safety coupling.

 CLOSING THE HOOD